 An online learning resource to help patients and carers gain knowledge, skills and confidence to actively engage in research, guidelines, advocacy and media activities.

 - What is the European Patient Ambassador Programme?

 - Why become a Patient Ambassador?

 - Further information

 The European Patient Ambassador Programme (EPAP) has been developed to help patients and carers across Europe understand how healthcare research and guidelines work, how to get involved and engage in advocacy and media activities at any level.

 It is a unique programme as it is European, comprehensive, interactive, online and is relevant for anyone living with or caring for someone with any condition.
 It is aimed at anyone who is passionate about the patient experience in healthcare.

-This new programme has been developed by the European Lung Foundation (ELF) with the Collaboration for Leadership in Applied Health Research and Care for Leeds, York and Bradford (CLAHRC LYB), a UK organisation that brings health research and clinical practice together, as well as with patient organisations and experts across Europe.
+This new programme has been developed by the European Lung Foundation (ELF) with the NIHR CLAHRC (for Leeds, York and Bradford), a UK organisation that brings health research and clinical practice together, as well as with patient organisations and experts across Europe.

 By creating a programme and developing a community of Patient Ambassadors the ELF, CLAHRC and other organisations across Europe aim to get patients more involved in influencing healthcare and political decision-making.